 To capture an impulse response, a stimulus signal is generated by Dirac or an external source.
-This stimulus signal is played in the enclosure through a sound source, and recorded through a microphone.
+This stimulus signal is played in the enclosure through a sound source, and recorded through one or more microphones.
 Dirac then deconvolves the recorded response with the original stimulus to arrive at the impulse response.

 Dirac will work with most Windows compatible sound devices.
 External USB based sound devices, such as the Triton, are recommended.
+For wireless (Wi-Fi) measurements, Dirac can work with the HBK 2255 Sound Level Meter and the HBK 2755 Smart Power Amplifier.
 The FAQ lists of some of the other sound devices that can be used with Dirac.
 Dirac is very easy to use, yet provides all the features you may need for your measurements.
-The automated sound device loopback test ensures that you will get the optimum results from your system.

 - Calculates a large number of acoustical parameters.

-- Open loop (asynchronous) measurements using a CD or MP3 player to play back an MLS or sweep stimulus.
+- Open loop (asynchronous) measurements using a CD or MP3 player to play back MLS or sweep stimuli.

 - Intermittent stimulus for background noise capture.